Summer Academic Success Academy (SASA)

 Intrusive Advising

-During the program, students meet with their academic advisors, gaining an understanding of their major requirements.
-Throughout the program, students will meet with advisors to gain a thorough understanding of the student program sheet.
-This will enable a student to know where they are on the graduation pathway every step of the way.
+During the program, students meet with their academic advisors to gain an understanding of their major requirements.
+Academic advisors will review the student program sheet, which enables students to know where they are on the graduation pathway every step of the way.

 Academic Resources